nuxeo/nuxeo/README.txt

 Login page Copyrights
 ----------------------------------

 The fish photography has been taken by Luc Viatour.
-It is under GFDL and Creative Commons licences
+It is under GFDL and Creative Commons licences:
 email: l.viatour@mm.be
 website: http://www.lucnix.be/main.php